Man holding a wrench next to gears

 The Improving Scholarly Communication sessions are a three-part series designed to provide you strategies to improve the clarity of your scholarly communications, both written and oral.
 These workshops are hosted by Paul Casella (Academic/Scientific Editorial Manager; Office of Faculty Affairs and Development) and will take place in-person during the summer of 2026.

-Session 2 - Writing Effective NIH Grant Applications (Friday, June 26 from 11am-12pm; University Capitol Centre)
+Session 2 - Writing Effective NIH Grant Applications (Friday, June 26 from 11 a.m. to noon; University Capitol Centre)